 § 154-117.
 Interpretation of provisions.
-[Amended 5-24-2017 by L.L.
-1 of 2017]

-On appeal from any order, requirement, decision or determination made by an administrative official, board or agency of the Town, the Board of Appeals shall have the authority to decide any question involving the interpretation of any provisions of this chapter, including determination of the exact location of any district boundary or the effective application of this chapter on any individual parcel.
+On appeal from any order, requirement, decision or determination made by an administrative official charged with the enforcement of this chapter, or on request from any official, board or agency of the town, the Board of Appeals shall have the authority to decide any question involving the interpretation of any provisions of this chapter, including determination of the exact location of any district boundary or the effective application of this chapter on any individual parcel..